 An affordable TV package with high-value channels.

-Vidgo costs a reasonable $45/mo. for its “Core” plan that comes with 68 channels that include ESPN, ESPN 2, ESPN Deportes, ESPN Goal Line, ESPNews, and ESPNU — not to mention ACCN, BTN, and SEC Network.
-There isn’t any DVR tool at this time, but you can rewatch programming on certain channels within 24 hours of broadcast.
+Vidgo costs a reasonable $69.99/mo. for its “Plus” plan that comes with 110 live channels that include ESPN, ESPN 2, ESPN Deportes, ESPN Goal Line, ESPNews, and ESPNU — not to mention ACCN, BTN, and SEC Network.
+Plus you can record with DVR.
 And it has decent simultaneous streaming capabilities, permitting you up to 3 screens at any given time.

 ESPN without cable FAQs